Integrated, trauma-informed treatment that helps clients heal.

 Healing Begins at Makana

 Trauma’s grip can feel unrelenting, but healing is possible, and it starts at Makana Path.
-Our team of medical and clinical experts can help you safely confront the trauma that contributed to your substance use and detox as you being your recovery journey.
+Our team of medical and clinical experts can help you safely confront the trauma that contributed to your substance use and detox as you begin your recovery journey.
 Call 1-866-905-4550 to speak with a Makana Path Admissions Counselor.